Cost of Removing a Gas Fire

 *Waste removal expenses can vary.

-While these certs are legally required for landlords, other homeowners may also be interested in having this cert, such as if you’re planning to sell your property.
+While a gas safety certificate is legally required for landlords.
+However, homeowners may also be interested in having this certification when they're planning to sell their property.

 This job involves inspecting a property before a cert is handed over.
 The following steps are involved: